 NCAA Women's Outdoor Track & Field: June 12

-Photo courtesy of Washington Athletics
+Hana Moll/WASH | Photo courtesy of Washington Athletics

-RESULTS / JUNE 12 QUOTES
+RESULTS | JUNE 12 QUOTES

-Hanna Mole cleared 4.79m (15-8.5) to break the outdoor collegiate record held by twin sister, Amanda Mole, who finished third (4.49m/14-8.75) in the competition.
-Rutgers senior Chloe Timberg (4.49m/14-8.75), the 2024 NCAA champion, was runner-up.
-The national championship is the second for Hanna Mole, who captured the 2024 NCAA Indoor title.
+Hana Moll cleared 4.79m (15-8.5) to break the outdoor collegiate record held by twin sister, Amanda Moll, who finished third (4.49m/14-8.75) in the competition.
+Rutgers senior Chloe Timberg (4.49m/14-8.75), the 2024 NCAA outdoor champion, was runner-up.
+The national championship is the second for Hana Moll, who captured the 2024 NCAA Indoor title.

-lllinois received a second-place showing from senior Abria Smith in the shot put (18.85m/61-10.25), putting the Fighting Illini in second place in the team standing with 16.5 points, 9.5 points behind Georgia and half a point ahead of Washington.
+Illinois received a second-place showing from senior Abria Smith in the shot put (18.85m/61-10.25), putting the Fighting Illini in second place in the team standing with 16.5 points, 9.5 points behind Georgia and half a point ahead of Washington.

 In semifinals action, the Big Ten qualified four sprinters for Saturday's 100m finals — three from USC and one from Ohio State.
-The Trojans also posted the fastest heat time in the 4x100 at 42.55.
+The Trojans also posted the fastest heat time in the 4x100 relay at 42.55.

 Eight Big Ten female athletes will be in action tomorrow when the heptathlon begins with the 100m hurdles, high jump, shot put and 200m disciplines.